xav-b/taskbook/build.md

 ### Logistics

 - Write a nice documentation once stable
-- not too sure about bun yet
 - Update readmes and others to reflect my project
 - Publish a new package
-- Make it a DDD typescript incredible package

 ---